mvdan/sh/README.md

 ### Related projects

 * [dockerised-shfmt] - A docker image of `shfmt`
+* [dockerized-shfmt] - Another docker image of `shfmt` with versioning and basic shell
 * [format-shell] - Atom plugin for `shfmt`
 * [micro] - Editor with a built-in plugin for `shfmt`
 * [shell-format] - VS Code plugin for `shfmt`